Compass/compass/doc-src/content/help/tutorials/extending.markdown

 ### Requirements

-A sprite engine requires only one method and that is `construct_sprite` which must return an object that responds to `save(filepath)`
+A sprite engine requires two methods `construct_sprite`, and `save(filename)`

-Once inside this method you have access to `images` which is a collection of [Compass::SassExtensions::Sprites::Image](http://rdoc.info/github/chriseppstein/compass/dda7c9/Compass/SassExtensions/Sprites/Image)
+Once inside the class you have access to `images` which is a collection of [Compass::SassExtensions::Sprites::Image](http://rdoc.info/github/chriseppstein/compass/dda7c9/Compass/SassExtensions/Sprites/Image)

-Since the Engine module extends base you also have access to all methods in [Compass::SassExtensions::Sprites::Base](http://rdoc.info/github/chriseppstein/compass/dda7c9/Compass/SassExtensions/Sprites/Base)

 ### Configuration